 Produce a transition plan for each new development which enables the homes to operate at net zero carbon by 2030.

 Whilst government policy has moved away from the zero carbon homes agenda, the Mayor of London and the UK Green Building Council continue to promote it.
 Research has shown that currently there is uncertainty about the right technology solution for our homes to operate at net zero carbon in the long term.

 Through this commitment, we will research how our developments can be resilient to future changes in low carbon technology to ensure that the right infrastructure is delivered.
 This will help us to ensure that energy strategies for new developments from May 2019 identify clear routes to enable them to achieve zero operational emissions in the future.
 This will be achieved through developing Low Carbon Transition Plans for developments.

-Since 1 May 2016 we have been focusing on commitments on climate change adaptation and smart homes.
+During 1 May 2016 - 30 April 2018, we had headline commitments focusing on thermal comfort and smart homes.